groggi/springer-dl/README.md

 Using `springer-dl.py http://rd.springer.com/book/10.1007/978-3-8348-9853-1/page/1 TI.pdf` will start the download of each chapter and cover of the given book.
 After the download it will merge it into one single file `TI.pdf`.

 ## What it needs ##
+- Python 3.x (I used 3.3 while developing it, not yet testet with other versions!)
 - pdftk (for the merge process)
 - imagemagick (to convert covers into PDF files)
 - beautifulsoup4 & requests (see requirements.txt)